Glumboi/GlumSak/README.md

      - Added a new Feature, users now have the option to disable the automatic Update checks
      - The MainWindow now resets to the default size if exited in a maximized state
      - Updated the Github API Token again, release only downloadable through Github!
+   #  2.0.1.2
+    - Switched the browser control from webview2 to CEF.Wpf, this is to reduce crashes on dirs that require elevated permissions

 # I recommend to not install GlumSak in a directory that needs admin rights to acces it, it can cause multiple errors!